Carrie Underwood will play Maria von Trapp in NBC's remake of the classic musical The Sound of Music that NBC will broadcast live next year.

-"Speaking for everyone at NBC, we couldn't be happier to have the gifted Carrie Underwood take up the mantle of the great Maria von Trapp," Robert Greenblatt, Chairman of NBC Entertainment, said.
-"She was an iconic woman who will now be played by an iconic artist."
+“Speaking for everyone at NBC, we couldn't be happier to have the gifted Carrie Underwood take up the mantle of the great Maria von Trapp,” said NBC Entertainment chairman Robert Greenblatt.
+“She was an iconic woman who will now be played by an iconic artist.”

 In 2007, Underwood performed a song from the musical in a CBS special celebrating classic movies.
 (Watch the performance below.)